Gadchiroli

 By Train

 Gadchiroli Railway Station is the nearest railhead, but it is not well-connected to major cities.
-The nearest major railway station is Chandrapur Railway Station, approximately 180 kilometers away.
+The nearest major railway station is Wadsa Railway Station, approximately 180 kilometers away.
 Several express and passenger trains operate on these routes, providing access to Gadchiroli.

 By Road